ProjectMOSAIC/databases/README.md

  * installing and loading the necessary R packages
  * creating  a simple SQLite database (containing four tables) on your local machine.

 The data are a subset of a much larger database of airline delays.
 Each of these tables is stored as a CSV.
-The result is a modestly sized data base with which one can learn basic data base operations in R.
+The result is a modestly sized data base with which one can learn basic data base operations in R.  By default, this will be created in the directory where the Rmd file is located, but you can edit the code (or move the file) if you prefer to have this located in a different directory.

+**Note:** Compiling this file will take some time because of the data retrieval.
+When successfully compiled, an sqlite data base file will be created locally.
+Additional work with the data base only requires this one file, so there is no reason to reknit this file unless you need to recreate the datase file.